top of page

 The noun 'reconnaissance' has its etymological roots in French.
 It is derived from the Old French word 'reconnoissance,' which means 'recognition' or 'knowledge.'
 The term is a combination of 're-' (again) and 'connoissance' (knowledge).
 Originally, 'reconnaissance' referred to the act of recognizing or knowing something again, often in the context of identifying terrain or landmarks.
 Over time, especially in the context of military operations, the word evolved to signify the act of gathering information or intelligence about a particular area, group, or situation, often in preparation for some future action.
 This etymology reflects the historical use of reconnaissance as a means to gain knowledge and recognition, which is crucial in planning and executing various strategic activities.

-Find the meaning of reconnaissance
+Find the correct meaning of the noun reconnaissance:

 Try Again!